 The Bridgestone Blizzak has been one of the best-known tires in the automotive industry for a long time now.
 With the WS80, the latest addition to the Blizzak range, Bridgestone unveils the sixth generation of this tire, first launched in the 90s.

 Like its predecessors, the Blizzak WS80 uses a rubber designed to adhere well to ice and snow, even in freezing temperatures.
 Its behavior on the ice is exemplary while the design of the sole and the block design make it extremely effective in deep snow.

-The WS80 used to have a bad reputation of premature wear but this is now something of the past.
+The WS80 used to have a bad reputation for premature wear but this is now something of the past.
 Bridgestone engineers have completely redesigned the Blizzak to achieve better performances without sacrificing fuel efficiency and durability.

 These tires feature the next generation of Multi-Cell Gum Compound to prevent skidding on icy surfaces.
-This special rubber compound helps to keep the treads as flexible as possible to achieve outstanding performances on ice and snow-covered roads.
+This special rubber compound helps to keep the treads as flexible as possible to achieve outstanding performances on icy and snow-covered roads.